All the Blood We Share, Camilla Bruce

 happiness requires freedom, freedom requires courage, courage requires setting fire to a cop car

 This book covers the Peloponnesian War, i.e. ~4 decades of internecine war between the city states of ancient Greece.
-These wars were utterly ruinous for Greece's power and culture and civilization, and it's basically the last time you hear about them influencing world history, but the wars *did* at least generate a lot of interesting vignettes and international relations case studies, and so they were not a complete waste.
-One of the reasons this time period is still interesting 2500 years later is that A) the city states of Greece had a sort of PreCambrian Explosion of different models of governance, with each city having its own bespoke combination of kings, consuls, senates, direct democracy, republic, elected generals, oligarchs, navarchs, etc. etc. So you had all sorts of wild political setups, as people started the various political experiments that would, over the millennia, gradually refine themselves into our own perfected form of governance.
+These wars were ruinous for Greece's power and culture and civilization, and it's basically the last time you hear about them influencing world history, but the wars *did* at least generate a lot of interesting vignettes and international relations case studies, and so they were not a complete waste.
+One of the reasons this time period is still interesting 2500 years later is that A) the city states of Greece had a sort of Pre-Cambrian Explosion of different models of governance, with each city having its own bespoke combination of kings, consuls, senates, direct democracy, republic, elected generals, oligarchs, navarchs, pentarchs, decarchs, etc. etc. So you had all sorts of wild political setups, as people started the various political experiments that would, over the millennia, gradually refine themselves into our own perfected form of governance.
 These states were then pitted against each other by B), the fact that none of them really had a good way of subduing any of the other states.
-Occasionally one of the cities would defeat another city-state, but they had no effective way of making these victories stick, either by incorporating the defeated into their own polity, or by doing an Israel and murdering/driving off the previous inhabitants.
+Occasionally one of the cities would defeat another city-state, but they had no effective way of making these victories stick, either by incorporating the defeated into their own polity, or by doing an Israel and murdering/driving off the previous inhabitants (or at least this was true of the major city-states, a few of the minor city-states were more-or-less completely destroyed in the fighting).
 The city states did occasionally place down their own settler-colonies in claimed lands, but these colonies mostly did not grow to significance in a reasonable time, and if they did become significant they would "bud" off from their mother-city and become their own independent entity, and so there was no real and solid empire building going on.
-So instead you have this more or less constant froth between the states, as they did their best Machiavellian plotting against each other, and the wheel of fate brought first one city and then another high, and then low, and then high again.
+So instead you have this more or less constant froth between the states, as they did their best Machiavellian plotting against each other, and the wheel of fate brought the various cities high, and then low, and then high again.
 Again, not great for the Greeks, but interesting if you want to see every possible configuration of ancient state craft and diplomatic relations.

 Rivers of London, books 1-7